-Chlorosis is a term commonly used to describe a tree suffering from an iron deficiency.
-Without enough iron, the tree is not able to produce an adequate amount of chlorophyll.
+Chlorosis is a generic term used to describe a nutrient deficiency in the leaves of a tree.
+Iron chlorosis in our area causes pale, or yellow, foliage in oak trees.
+Without enough iron, oak trees are not able to produce an adequate amount of chlorophyll.

 An iron deficient tree will have yellow or light green colored leaves with dark green veins.
 This can be found in one part of the canopy or spread throughout the entire tree.